 - Physical stage.
 The last stage is the physical stage, or the point where you actually use drugs and alcohol.
 The problem is that these “good” feelings you get from being high last a short time, and then you must face what happened.

-Main Points Covered in an Aftercare Plan
+Main Points Covered in a Relapse Prevention Aftercare Plan

 Many of our clients and their families ask what will be included in their aftercare plan, so we thought we would address the details.
 Each program is specifically for the individual and addresses their unique lifestyle.
 Here are the main areas that our Phoenix treatment center focuses on.

 - Support meetings.
 Times, locations and frequency of support groups are discussed for AA, NA or other group meetings.

 - Support people.
 Names and phone numbers of sponsors or other support people are included.
 This way, supportive, sober individuals can be reached in times of crisis.

 - Triggers.
 Not all triggers may be known right away, but some will.
 Common triggers include tense family relationships, specific locations or mental illness.
 An action plan for managing and dealing with these triggers is also included.